The Etiquette of Visiting Temples and Sacred Sites in Asia

 The most frequent error is treating sacred iconography as props for social media content.
 This "Instagramification" of spirituality has led to severe consequences, including deportation and permanent bans.
 In Cambodia, the Apsara Authority (which manages Angkor Wat) has strict codes; tourists wearing revealing clothing are now routinely denied entry at the ticket checkpoint, leading to lost time and non-refundable tour fees.

 Another major pain point is the "Feet Faux Pas."
-In many Asian cultures, particularly in Thailand and Laos, the feet are considered the lowest and dirtiest part of the body.
+In many Asian cultures, particularly in Thailand and Laos, the feet are considered the lowest and dirty part of the body.
 Pointing your feet toward a Buddha statue or a monk is a profound insult.
 I once witnessed a traveler in Chiang Mai get a stern public reprimand from a local elder for sitting with their legs outstretched toward the altar—a moment that ruined the atmosphere for everyone present.

 The consequences of these lapses range from social embarrassment to legal action.
 In Sri Lanka, having a tattoo of Buddha that is visible can lead to arrest and deportation, as it is viewed as a desecration of the deity.
 These aren't just "cultural suggestions"; they are deeply held beliefs that dictate the legal framework of the host country.